 In accordance with New York State Public Health Law Section 2165, all students enrolled for at least six (6) semester hours, or the equivalent, at Suffolk County Community College, who were born on or after January 1, 1957, must provide acceptable written proof of immunity against measles, mumps, and rubella in accordance with standards approved by the New York State Department of Health.

 Acceptable proof of immunity consists of a Certificate of Immunization signed and stamped by a physician or licensed health care provider which documents measles, mumps, and rubella immunity.
-Students must submit this certificate or equivalent to the Health Services Offices on their home campus and document at least partial compliance with the immunization requirements before they will be permitted to register for classes.
-Partial compliance shall be defined as one dose of measles, mumps, and rubella immunization.
+Students must submit this form (or other form containing equivalent information, such as a childhood immunization record) to the campus Health Services Office before they will be permitted to register for classes.

-In addition, proof of an honorable discharge from the armed services within 10 years prior to the date of application to ÃØÉ«´«Ã½ shall also qualify as a certificate enabling a student to attend classes pending actual receipt of immunization records from the armed services.
+Proof of an honorable discharge from the armed services within 10 years prior to the date of application to ÃØÉ«´«Ã½ shall also qualify as evidence of immunity, enabling a student to attend classes pending actual receipt of immunization records from the armed services.

-Students who are registered solely for online courses that do not require any campus presence are exempt from these requirements.
+Online Courses: Students who are registered solely for online courses that do not require any physical presence on campus are exempt from the student immunization requirements.

 Suffolk County Community °ä´Ç±ô±ô±ð²µ±ð’s policies and procedures for responding to the COVID-19 pandemic have been and will continue to be governed by the principle that the safety of our students and employees is paramount, while continuing the °ä´Ç±ô±ô±ð²µ±ð’s mission of education.

-Our knowledge and understanding of the COVID-19 virus continues to evolve; as more information becomes available, the °ä´Ç±ô±ô±ð²µ±ð’s policies and guidelines may be updated or changed.
+Our knowledge and understanding of the COVID-19 virus continues to evolve; the °ä´Ç±ô±ô±ð²µ±ð’s policies and guidelines may be updated or changed.

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An eligible student under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include: